-Build a Niche Site – The internet is in perpetual need of content, and you could get paid to make your own just be researching and compiling facts on any subject that interests you — from DIY projects and healthy eating to backpacking and educational apps.
-After creating your niche site or blog, you can monetize the views you receive through affiliate programs like:
+The internet is in perpetual need of content, and you could get paid to make your own just be researching and compiling facts on any subject that interests you — from DIY projects and healthy eating to backpacking and educational apps.
+After creating your niche site or blog, you can monetize the views you get through affiliate programs.

 - Amazon’s affiliate program lets site owners link to Amazon products in their site copy, then pays them a small amount whenever readers click through or make a purchase through said links.

 - ShareASale works much the same, but services a variety of smaller ecommerce sites.